-He kicks off this search in Chapter 12 with his famous observation that “a leader isn’t a mere utensil.”
+He kicks off this search in 2.12 with his famous observation that “a leader isn’t a vessel.”
 By this he means that a leader’s role is not simply to passively absorb information and experience but to actively sift and share it with the members of your team so that they can develop their abilities and knowledge and more effectively.

 The ability to bring people together by thinking and acting objectively is another key quality of a leader.
-In Chapter 14, Confucius hammers home this point when he says, “A leader creates unity without taking sides.”
+In 2.14, Confucius hammers home this point when he says, “A leader creates unity without taking sides.”
 In contrast, “A petty person takes sides without creating unity.”

 Strong critical thinking skills developed through rigorous study and careful analysis are therefore essential in a leader.
 Without a thorough grounding in fundamental principles and values, it is impossible for you to analyze any particular situation you may encounter and respond to it appropriately.

 Living up to your commitments is the final attribute of a leader that Confucius points to in Book 2.
-When his follower Zigong asks him about the nature of leadership in Chapter 13, he replies: “First accomplish what you want to say and then say it.”
+When his follower Zigong asks him about the nature of leadership in 2.13, he replies: “First accomplish what you want to say and then say it.”